Farm-to-table: Influences and growth

+According to Southern Living, Edna Lewis's 1976 The Taste of Country Cooking is "credited with inspiring the modern farm-to-table movement".

 Among the first vocal and influential farm-to-table businesses were Chez Panisse restaurant in Berkeley, California, The Herbfarm in Washington, Bon Appétit Management Company based in Palo Alto, California, and The Kitchen in Boulder, Colorado.
 Since the 2000s, the number of farm-to-table operations has grown rapidly and "the American Farm to Table Restaurant Guide lists restaurants located in more than 30 states and the District of Columbia".
 In 2015, according to the National Restaurant Association "four of the top ten trends" related to local foods.

 Prominent advocates for the farm-to-table movement, either as chefs, writers, farmers, or environmentalists include Wendell Berry, Wes Jackson, Michael Pollan, Thomas Keller, John Jeavons, Alice Waters, Dan Barber, Joel Salatin, Barbara Kingsolver, Tony Maws, Kevin Gillespie, Edna Lewis, Ken Myszka, Erik Manning and others.
 In November 2023, Tatler described farm-to-table as being part of the worldview of the bopea ("bohemian peasant") movement, an elite British socio-cultural group.